ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 A variable might have a restricted range of valid values (ValueDomain), or a cardinality that restricts the the number of values that can be associated with each item instance.
 The variable value might have one or more possible implementations in different representations (DDI InstanceVariable).
 Description and documentation of the implementation level, e.g. specific data types, serialization schemes, cardinality, is important for software systems that automate operations on the data, but generally not critical for data discovery or evaluation.

-## Current state
+# Current state

-The existing so:variableMeasured/[so:PropertyValue](https://schema.org/PropertyValue) implementation is focused on tabular data with quantitative (numeric) variable values that are all about a single subject entity ('unit').
+The existing so:variableMeasured/[so:PropertyValue](https://schema.org/PropertyValue) implementation is focused on tabular data with quantitative (numeric) variable values that are all about a single subject entity (DDI 'unit').

 This implementation meets a very simple set of requirements, but in the spectrum of scientific activity a variable might represent the result of any kind of information acquisition, for example the output of an electronic sensor, a written description, a measurement made with a ruler or scale, the output of a computer model, a category assignment ("Chinook salmon"; "Kuskokwim River"), a researcher's name, an arbitrarily-assigned ('Specimen 23') or deterministic identifier (e.g. value of a SHA-2 hash), a recording of an interview with a human subject, or the sounds made by a bird or whale.
 To understand a variable value entails understanding the property (conceptual variable in DDI terms), but also the entity (unit) that is the subject of the variable, a measurement procedure, and other context represented by variables in the attribute role.

 ## Current Science on schema.org recommendation.
 Some of the characteristics of variables in an so:Dataset can be described using so:variableMeasured/[so:PropertyValue](https://schema.org/PropertyValue).
 A so:Dataset can have 0 to many so:variableMeasured property elements.
 The range of so:variableMeasured is text or [so:PropertyValue](https://schema.org/PropertyValue), which inherits properties from [so:Thing](https://schema.org/Thing), and adds additional properties: { minValue, maxValue, measurementTechnique, propertyID, unitCode, unitText, value, valueReference}.
-Here are two example attribute descriptions:
+Here are two example variable descriptions:

 **Example 1**
 ```